 How to grow Senna alata:

-Senna alata prefers full sun in average moisture but well-drained soil.
-Once it is established it is drought tolerant.
-It is generally disease-free, but watch out for aphids and whiteflies, especially if it is ground indoors.
+Grow Senna alata in the full sun.
+Plant it in average, moist but well-drained soil.
+It is drought tolerant when established.
+Senna alata is generally disease-free.
+Watch out for aphids and whiteflies.
+Especially if you grow them indoors.
 Propagate from seeds.
 This shrub is sometimes grown as an annual.

-Senna alata is a medicinal plant that is used in the treatment of a variety of illnesses such as typhoid, malaria, ringworms, scabies, diabetes, herpes, eczema, and tinea infections.
+Senna alata is a medicinal plant.
+They use it in the treatment of a variety of illnesses such as typhoid, malaria, ringworms, scabies, diabetes, herpes, eczema, and tinea infections.